Anti-vax group in Europe thrives online, thwarts tech effort | News Channel 3-12

 Associated Press

-An anti-vaccine group that has harassed doctors and public officials in Italy and France is still active on platforms like Facebook despite efforts to rein in their abuse and misinformation.
-The organization, known as V_V, bombards its victims with dozens, hundreds or even thousands of abusive posts.
-V_V has also put up bounties for anti-vaccine graffiti, and tried to disrupt vaccine clinics.
-Facebook took action against the network last year but V_V remains active on that platform and others, showing just how difficult it can be for tech companies to stop coordinated harassment or potentially dangerous claims about vaccines.
+An anti-vaccine group that has harassed doctors and public officials in Italy and France is still active on platforms like Facebook despite efforts to rein in its abuse and misinformation.
+The organization is known as V_V and bombards its victims with dozens, hundreds or even thousands of abusive posts.
+V_V has also put up bounties for anti-vaccine graffiti and tried to disrupt vaccine clinics.
+Facebook took action against the network last year, but V_V remains active on that platform and others, showing just how difficult it can be for tech companies to stop coordinated harassment or potentially dangerous claims about vaccines.